Cisco-UKI-DevX/Ansible-Lab-Guide/README.md

 Playbooks contain the steps which the user wants to execute on a particular machine.
 Playbooks are run sequentially.
 Playbooks are the building blocks for all the use cases of Ansible.
 It's important to note that playbooks normally utilise modules, these modules normally define the functionality of your playbook and what systems and features your playbook will excute on, we'll cover a few in this guide but for a more complete list see the modules index hosted on the Ansible site https://docs.ansible.com/ansible/latest/modules/modules_by_category.html

 In this exercise we are going to create our own Ansible playbook to push a configuration to our always-on sandbox.
-As this is a shared environment we're going to have
+As this is a shared environment we're going to have multiple people accessing the same box therefore we'll configure a unique loopback interface on the device, to avoid people editing the same configuration.

 NOTE: Your instructor should assign you a number to use in your config for this lab, keep a note of it as we'll use it later on. if you're doing this self paced just use your birthday in date format.
 So for example if your birthday is the 12th of August - use 1208 or 0812 whatever your personal preference is.

+### Step 1 - Creating our ansible host file

+Before we can build our playbook, we must define the devices we are going to be working with in the ansible host file.
+The good news is this is nice and simple to start off.
+First off the

+### Step 2 - Creating our ansible playbook

 ## Exercise 2 (Walk) -